Adding Policies To Cityscope

 Rule: choose the rule that apply to your Policy, among Parking, Multi-Parking, No Parking, Low Speed, No Go, Cap and floor, Floor, Cap, Max unavailable, Subsidies, Fees

-Name: allows you to give a name to your Policy, not too fancy please πŸ™ƒ
+Name: allows you to give a name to your Policy, not too fancy please 🙃

-Zones: if you decided to create a Policy based on existing Districts or Sub-Districts, you simply need to paste a valid GeoJSON object in the dedicated field
+1. Received Zones: a specific geographical area defined by city authorities.
+These zones are typically provided as points (lat/long) on a map or polygons that outline precise boundaries.
+If you decided to create a Policy based on existing Districts or Sub-Districts, you simply need to paste a valid GeoJSON object in the dedicated field.

 Duration: select a Start Date and potentially an End Date, select a Time Slot or choose All Day, and pick one or several days of the week your Policy should be enforced (M, T, W, T, F, S, S)

-Devices: select one or several vehicles types 🚲 πŸ›΄ πŸš— πŸ›΅ affected by the Policy
+Devices: select one or several vehicles types 🚲 🛴 🚗 🛵 affected by the Policy

 Drawing Tool